-As we stated, late winter and very early spring is the best time to trim.
+As we stated, late winter and very early spring is the best time to trim (and prune).
 Hedges and other bush plants are generally dormant during this period.
 Therefore, trimming at this time will not shock the plant.
 This is especially true if you are planning to drastically cut back your plants.
 You do not want to be trimming your hedges after they have begun to produce buds as the plant has already spent a great deal of energy creating those buds.
 It will, therefore, be more difficult for the plant to evenly fill out.

 Furthermore, most hedges, especially slow growing, evergreen hedges, should be trimmed annually.
 For faster growing hedges it may be necessary to trim them two or more times throughout the year.

 There are many reasons to keep up with the maintenance and trimming of your hedges and bushes.

 An obvious reason to properly maintain your hedges is to improve and increase the value of your property.
 If potential buyers are walking up to your property and your hedges are unkempt, it may dissuade from being able to see the potential and value of your home.
 While neglected lawns and hedges can leave potential buyers with the feeling that the entire property and home have been neglected, well-manicured lawns and hedges can really entice buyers, which can generate far more interest in your home.

 Proper maintenance of your hedges, shrubs, and bushes will promote the well-being of the plants.
 By removing dead or diseased portions of the plant, you can prevent the spread of disease, enabling your plants to grow more lushly.
 Furthermore, removing dead or diseased portions of the plant will enable the plant to focus on sprouting new, healthy growth, instead of expending its energy on reviving troubled areas.